Chess tournament tips that will bring you better results!

 The most obvious question is what to do when there is a chance to win the tournament, secure a prize, or qualify for something?
 What about being paired down 200 points in an early round game?
-Are you going to spend the extra energy (and increase your risk of losing) to make sure you don’t draw an inferior opponent?
+Are you going to spend the extra energy (and increase your risk of losing) to make sure you don’t draw a lower-rated opponent?
 Tough decision.

 What if you are playing up 200 points and can go for the win and some glory, but also lose if things don’t go your way…should you go for it or force an available draw by repetition?
 Once again, a personal decision best made BEFORE the game begins!